 5.B.5.
-For Emission Points AA-001 and AA-002 (Gel Coat and Fiberglass Lay-up Operations) The permittee shall demonstrate compliance with the work practice standards in Table 4 to subpart WWWW by performing the work practice required in 3.D.1.
+For Emission Points AA-001 and AA-002 (Gel Coat Operations), the permittee shall demonstrate continuous compliance with the applicable work practice standards of Subpart WWWW by performing the work practice standards required in Condition 3.D.1.